openlawlibrary/stelae/README.md

-# Stele
+# Stelae

-Stele is a system for distributing, preserving, and authenticating laws.
+Stelae is a system for distributing, preserving, and authenticating laws.

 ## Contributing